userfrosting/learn/pages/09.client-side-code/03.client-side-templating/docs.md

 var counterDOM = $(counterRendered).appendTo($("#parentDiv"));
 ```

+Of course, the JSON object is optional and can be omitted if your template does not contain any dynamically generated content.

+### Template blocks

 Since writing long HTML snippets as strings can become unwieldy and difficult to read, we can place our templates in `script` tags with the `text/x-handlebars-template` type attribute.
 The entire `script` block can then be rendered in our page's Twig template:

 ```html